 7/7

-vivid vermilion five-story pagoda that can be seen from everywhere in Miyajima.
-The splendid building combining Japanese and Chinese styles was built in 1407 and is a national important cultural property.
-The height is 27.6m, and its beautiful appearance is a perfect commemorative photo spot for families.
+A vivid vermilion five-story pagoda that can be seen from everywhere in Miyajima.
+This 27.6m splendid building combining Japanese and Chinese styles was built in 1407 and is a national important cultural property.
+Its beautiful appearance from all the island is a perfect commemorative photo spot for families.

 Kintaikyo